 - Dr. Novakovic presented a look at why the study is being completed and what needs to be considered during the 2017 Dairy Financial Conference and the listening sessions held in September.
 Click here to access that presentation.

-For more information about the study or when findings will be available, please contact the Center for Dairy Excellence at 717-346-0849 or by emailing Dairy Risk Management Program Manager Alan Zepp directly at firstname.lastname@example.org.
+For more information about the study, please contact the Center for Dairy Excellence at 717-346-0849 or by emailing Dairy Risk Management Program Manager Alan Zepp directly at email@example.com.